 - ISRAEL 5-day add-on (pre-tour, before the main Egypt Tour): Explore the City of David and the ancient desert fortress of Masada; discover Jerusalem through the eyes of Jews, Muslims, and Christians.
 See the birthplace of Jesus Christ and delve into the story of the land sacred to all the religions.
 CLICK HERE to see our Travel Brochure for Israel add-on.

 - JORDAN 5-day add-on (day 14-18, after the main Egypt Tour): Tour includes the legendary city of Petra, UNESCO World Heritage Site; beautiful Wadi Rum Desert with mysterious prehistoric petroglyphs and ever-changing landscape of otherworldly rock formations.
 You will take a relaxing dip in the Dead Sea and visit Mount Nebo from which Moses saw the Promised Land.
 CLICK HERE to see our Travel Brochure for Jordan add-on.

 Price per person: 6985 USD for double room (deposit is only 800 USD during booking!).
-If you are traveling alone, you can share a room with another tour member.
+If you are traveling alone, you can share a room with another tour participant.
 If you would like to have a single room, the single supplement costs an extra $1270 USD.

 - $800 deposit during booking.

 - Full payment is due two months before the tour.

 Participation of our experts; accommodation; domestic flight during the tour (Luxor-Cairo); 3 meals a day – breakfast, lunch and dinner; all sightseeing tours; entrance tickets; bottled water during the sightseeing; English speaking guide; English speaking tour leader; transfers; Reception at Cairo International airport; Airport Arrival & Departure transfers; Government taxes; Health Insurance (to download the Terms and Conditions of travel insurance click here).